SamuraiWriter7/ai-purity-detection-algorithm-v0.2/README.md

 Is the AI-generated ratio high?
 Is recursive synthetic risk present?
 Is review required before downstream use?
+Can the creator control disclosure boundaries?
+Can platform UI preserve the origin context?
 ```

-This repository treats purity assessment as a support layer for review, governance, and ecosystem health.
+This repository treats purity assessment as a support layer for review, governance, platform design, and ecosystem health.

 It does not attempt to automate legal, financial, or moral judgment.